Get

 Week 8

 During this week, you may be able to notice the kittens moving in your feline’s stomach.
 Their rolls and kicks should be pretty evident, especially if she lets you get up close to her belly.
 Your cat’s nipples will swell more and lose fur as they prepare to feed the kittens after birth.
 She will begin grooming herself often, mostly due to the hormones.
 Her stomach hair will begin to fall out as well.
-Again, this is due to the hormones and allows the kittens to nurse more easily after birth.
+Again, this is due to the hormones that allow the kittens to nurse more easily after birth.

 Her appetite may still not be what it was a few weeks earlier.
 You should continue to offer food frequently or allow her to graze as she wants to.
 She may also begin producing milk this week, especially if she has already had a litter.
 Otherwise, it’ll happen next week.